satvikpathak/satvikpathak/README.md

 <h3 align="left">🌟 If you've made it this far, thank you for checking out my profile! 💪 Let’s connect, collaborate, and create something amazing together.
-I’m always open to learning and sharing knowledge—feel free to explore my work below! ⬇️.</h3>
+I’m always open to learning and sharing knowledge.</h3>

 <div align="center">